 - Linn Marie Tonstad

-- Coarse Work: Essays in Theology and Gay Life (Homodoxy, 2023)
+- My book: Coarse Work: Essays in Theology and Gay Life (Homodoxy, 2023)

 - available here

 * I will not make arguments for or debate the presence and purpose of LGBTQ+ people in the church and its sacramental life.
-I feel strongly that that is not my job.
+That is not my calling.
+However, I’d be happy to recommend people who may be willing to do that.

 If you are a group of LGBTQ+ people seeking to learn about our history and new ways to think about our relationship to theology and religious institutions, it would be an absolute pleasure to speak with you.